This is the multi-page printable view of this section. Click here to print.

 - Number of server error responses (unit: seconds)

-- Number of queries not responded within 1 second (unit: seconds)
+- Number of queries not responding within 1 second (unit: seconds)

 - Number of outgoing UDP queries (unit: seconds)